pritidesai/openwhisk-build/README.md

 * [openwhisk-node](tasks/javascript/03-openwhisk.yaml) - Inject NodeJS application archive built in previous task into the OpenWhisk runtime and build/publish an image.

+These tasks are only executed if the `Condition` named `is-nodejs-runtime` returns a `true` value.
+Effectively, the NodeJS tasks are considered a NodeJS-specific branch within the general pipeline.

 ![NodeJS pipeline resources](images/pipeline-customized-for-nodejs.png)

 #### Running the NodeJS example

+The `PipelineRun` resource used to build a Python application is derived from the template file named [pipelinerun-build-padding-app.yaml.tmpl](pipelinerun/javascript/pipelinerun-javascript.yaml.tmpl).

 1. Execute `PipelineRun` with: